auroraai-bot-platform/platform/development/README.md

 ## Running rasa

-Currently, our main branch for rasa is `aurora-main`:
+Currently, our main branch for rasa is `main`:
 ```
 cd rasa
-git checkout aurora-main
+git checkout main
 ```

 Let's create a python virtual environment and install rasa modules and dependencies in it: